SimranKant/WriteNow/README.md

 # WriteNow

 A full-stack social media and real-time chat application built with modern web technologies.
-WriteNow combines social posting features with WhatsApp-like messaging capabilities, allowing users to share posts, leave comments, and communicate in real-time.
+WriteNow combines social posting features with messaging, allowing users to share posts, leave comments, and communicate in real time.

 ## 🚀 Features